Back to Top

 Contact Phone: (512) 718-0211

 Want to follow in the footsteps of the Civilian Conservation Corps?
 Join our team of trail workers to keep our park in tip top shape!
 Requirements:Must be at least 18 years old.
 Or have a guardian present if under 18.Must pass Criminal Background Check (at no cost to you).Must fill out an Alternative Workforce Waiver (at the time of application).After you've been accepted and contacted by the Volunteer Coordinator, we can get you started!

-We are looking for a friendly Park Host to join us in March or April, 2020, to assist with daily operations at Bonham State Park.
+We are looking for a friendly Park Host to join us throughout 2021, to assist with daily operations at Bonham State Park.
 Duties may include, but are not limited to, campsite, restroom and group facility cleanup; grounds maintenance, including mowing and weed eating; trail maintenance; customer service; collecting fees; and special projects.The selected host will be provided with a 30/50 amp, full hook-up campsite in exchange for a minimum 30 hours/week per couple or 24 hours/week for individual.
 Hosts are asked to work a minimum of three months.Criminal background check requiredPlease contact Bonham State Park for more information.

 Program: Bonham State Park